nicolacimmino/PLC-14500/board/README.md

 ## REV_C -> REV_D

 - Corrected clock source to feed into X2 and used X1 to drive the counter.
-	This fixes a timing issue on the write line that was, incorrectly, addressed by adding conditioning with a pulse generator (C15, R59, U3C, U3D) which has now been removed as a consequence.
+There are no functional changes.

 - Added LEDs also for RTN, FLAG0, FLAGF.
-Even though these signals are not relevant for the board config many asked to have them visible for educational purpuses.
+Even though these signals are not relevant for this design many asked to have them visible for educational purpuses.

 - Rearranged ADDR, DATA, SPR LEDs to have lsb on the right.